About the Band

-Gringa is a five-piece Worldbeat band based in San Francisco, CA that weaves infectious rhythms from Brazil and the Americas through catchy hooks, tasty harmonies, and sassy songwriting, creating a unique sound that uplifts and inspires listeners while dissolving cultural barriers and transcending the status quo.
+Gringa is a San Francisco/Oakland -based band that weaves infectious rhythms from Brazil and the Americas through catchy hooks, tasty harmonies, and sassy songwriting, creating a unique sound that uplifts and inspires listeners while dissolving cultural barriers and transcending the status quo.
+Originally formed in 2013 as a trio, Gringa continues to grow as a collective of female and non-binary musicians with deep respect for Brazilian influences and original songwriting.

 Gringa excites audiences with their own brand of playful and thought-provoking original songs in English and Portuguese, as well as unique, genre-bending covers of a range of classics.
-By mixing Brazilian (samba, forró, maracatu), Latin, funk, rock, and reggae grooves, with elements of jazz, pop, and hip hop, scorching sax solos, and tight arrangements, Gringa has developed an all-inclusive party-in-a-box live show that seduces listeners into a tropical vacation on the dancefloor.
+By mixing Brazilian (samba, forró, maracatu), Latin, funk, rock, and reggae grooves, with elements of jazz, pop, and hip hop, Gringa has developed an all-inclusive party-in-a-box live show that seduces listeners into a tropical vacation on the dancefloor.

-Gringa supports their values by participating in counterculture and fundraising events, including past collaborations with Rock the Bike, Coletivo Desbordar, Women’s Audio Mission, Rivers International, Breast Cancer Action, and has played many noteworthy venues in the Bay Area such as The Chapel and Ashkenaz, as well as one of the main stages at Carnaval SF 2015.
-They’ve self-released two commercial singles, “I’ma Build a Home” and “A Bicicleta”, and are currently working on their upcoming EP, “Letters from A. Broad”, to be released Summer 2017.
+Gringa supports their values by participating in counterculture and fundraising events, including past collaborations with Rock the Bike, Coletivo Desbordar, Women's Audio Mission, Rivers International, Breast Cancer Action, and has played many great venues and events in the Bay Area such as The Chapel, Ashkenaz, and Carnaval SF.
+In 2017 they self-released their debut EP, "Letters from A. Broad".

 Maya is an audio engineer, producer, songwriter and multi-instrumentalist based in San Francisco.
 Growing up she studied jazz and pop piano, classic rock guitar, and was inspired to learn sound engineering due to a love of hip hop.
 Her world greatly expanded when she discovered the music of Brazil, where she studied guitar and percussion for two years.
 Her unique, bilingual songs reflect these influences by marrying infectious Latin grooves with memorable melodies and clever lyrics.
-In addition to writing and performing, Maya does live audio mixing full-time at various venues, has recorded and mixed for local Latin groups La Gente and Sang Matiz, and is currently recording and producing the first Gringa EP.
-She has played guitar, cavaco, keys/synth, and percussion with several Brazilian/Latin bands in the Bay Area, including SambAsia, BrazilVox, TropiCali and Sang Matiz. www.my-fy.com
+In addition to writing and performing, Maya is a full-time Audio Engineer at SFJazz Center, and produced the debut Gringa EP.
+She has played guitar, cavaco, keys/synth, and percussion with several Brazilian/Latin bands in the Bay Area, including BrazilVox, TropiCali and Sang Matiz. www.my-fy.com

 Kate Pittard - Alto Sax, Percussion, Voice, Songwriting